-The pride-of-de-Kaap or vlam-van-die-vlakte (Afrikaans, meaning flame of the plain) is a shrub, sometimes a climber, occasionally a small, spreading tree (SA tree List No. 208.2).
+Bauhinia galpinii, commonly known as the pride-of-de-Kaap or in Afrikaans as vlam-van-die-vlakte (flame of the plain), is a shrub, sometimes a climber, occasionally a small, spreading tree reaching heights up to 5 m (SA tree List No. 208.2).

 The common name referring to De Kaap may confuse some as to the whereabouts of this plant in nature: the De Kaap valley is near Nelspruit in Mpumalanga, nothing to do with the Western Cape.